Leading the way

 On the frontier of new technology

-According to World Nuclear Association, despite progress in the transition, Poland still derives about 70% of its electricity from coal.
-However, with public sentiment now favorable to the construction of new nuclear plants—or simply replacing existing coal boilers with SMRs—Poland is poised to become the proving ground for the latest generation of nuclear technology.
+According to the World Nuclear Association, despite progress in the transformation, Poland still draws about 70% of its electricity from coal.
+However, there is a lot of public support for plans to build new nuclear plants—or simply replacing existing coal boilers with SMRs.
+Poland has a chance to become a testing ground for the latest generation of nuclear technology in the world.

 "